blackrushllc/yobasic/DESKTOP.md

 * “Arrange Icons” (by name/type) + “Auto arrange” toggle
 * basic snap: when moving a window near edges, show a subtle boundary hint

+Updates:

+This is fantastic.
+We need to spruce it up a little bit starting with these items:

+The "Terminal" is not implementing Basic.JS.
+We want and instance the basic interpreter just like we do in index.html.

+Wire up the login/logout functionality to work just like index.html or explain why this might be difficult to do.

+Wire up the settings button to load the same settings tabbed dialog as index.html does when you click the settings button.
+We will use the unused tabs 3 and 4 to place settings for the desktop in the future.

+When refreshing the screen we seem to lose positioning of the icons and several of them reappear in the same location at the upper left and must be dragged apart.
+I want to retain the positions of all icons in local storage so they retain their position after refreshing the page.

+Add the "Notepad" applet as an icon on the desktop by default.

+Allow both the Notepad and the tabbed editor applets to access the full "File" menu option set found in index.html including New, Open, Save, Save As and Close.

+The color set used in the "Downloads" and "File Explorer" are very low contrast.
+Let the colors of the elements be much darker so that they can be visible on the white background of the dialogs.

+The color set used in the task bar has a similar problem, being a very low contrast which seems to be white text on a very light great background color.
+Set the color of the text elements in these buttons to be much darker.